-Jazz Is Now! is the Museum’s educational and interactive Fellowship headed by NJMH Artistic Director Jon Batiste.
-Fellows are world class artists who present original compositions, curate series and direct and headline Museum performances.
+Jazz Is Now! is the Museum’s educational and interactive Fellowship developed and curated by NJMH Artistic Director Jon Batiste.
+Fellows are world class artists emerging who present original compositions, curate series and direct and headline Museum performances.
 This initiative is made possible through a generous grant from the New York Community Trust Van Lier Fellowship program.

 Cleo Reed is a sound composer, performer, and multi-disciplinary artist based in Brooklyn, NY.
 Recently, they developed software instruments for Jon Batiste’s “American Symphony” at Carnegie Hall.
 Their debut album project, “Root Cause,” is out now and has received support from Bandcamp, Vinyl Me Please, Pitchfork, and OkayPlayer, amongst others.
 In addition to the release, Cleo presented “Root Cause” as a self-directed performance art piece titled “Black American Circus” as a part of BRIC’s Artist-In-Residence program.